-A device that does not meet all of the above criteria shall not be installed in a DCI compliant Digital Cinema system.
-A device that does not continue to meet all the above criteria shall be declared a Security Function Failure, and shall be taken out of service until repaired.
+A certificated device that has not successfully passed the appropriate CTP qualifying criteria shall not be installed in a DCI compliant Digital Cinema system.
+Once installed, a certificated device that does not continue to meet the compliance qualifying criteria shall be declared a Security Function Failure, and shall be taken out of service until repaired.